Bazalbuilder/Aegis/README.md

 * Place the .rbxm file in your Studio instance.

 This is the best option to utilize Aegis, as it is the most latest and stable build.

+## Planned Features
+Aegis is in development, so many features are not present or incomplete.

+Here's a non-exhaustive list of planned features that we plan or implemented to Aegis:
+* Rate limiter
+* Moderation system
+* Command handler
+* Player checker
+* DataStore validator
+* DataStore sanitizer
+* Custom logger

 ## Licensing
 This project is licensed under [MIT](http://opensource.org/licenses/MIT).
 See [LICENSE](LICENSE) for more details.